whalesyong/tp/docs/DeveloperGuide.md

 #### <ins>Design Considerations</ins>

 We used this design for easier modularity.
 There are many different items such as Dishes, Recipes, Ingredients and they each have their unique purposes and attributes.
 Hence, we decided to create separate classes that will handle operations on items separately and keep a temporary storage of the results of operations, before storing them in a JSON file.

-The following is a class diagram of one of the classes `IngredientStorage`
+The following is a class diagram of one of the classes `IngredientStorage`.

 ![ingredientStorage.png](images/ingredientStorage.png)

 <div style="page-break-after: always;"></div>